dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ### A Coalgebra of Regular Expressions

-In [An Algebra of Formal Languages](#an-algebra-of-formal-languagesn Algebra of Formal Languages) we equipped the set of formal languages with an algebraic structure that resembles the one of regular expressions in [Regular Expressions as Datatype](#regular-expressions-as-datatype).
-Now, we are aiming for the reverse: we would like to equip the set of regular expressions with a (co)algebraic structure that resembles the one of formal languages in [Formal Languages as Codatatype](#formal-languages-as-codatatype).
-More concretely, we would like to turn the set of regular expressions into a deterministic automaton in which a state `e` is i) accepting iff `Eps(e)` and ii) transitions to a state `Delta(e)(a)` if given the input `a: A`.
-Note how our definitions closely resemble the Brzozowski derivatives we encountered in [An Algebra of Formal Languages](#an-algebra-of-formal-languages):
+In [An Algebra of Formal Languages](#an-algebra-of-formal-languagesn Algebra of Formal Languages) we equipped the set of formal languages with an algebraic structure that resembles the one of regular expressions.
+Now, we are aiming for the reverse: we would like to equip the set of regular expressions with a coalgebraic structure that resembles the one of formal languages.
+More concretely, we would like to turn the set of regular expressions into a deterministic automaton (without initial state) in which a state `e` is i) accepting iff `Eps(e) == true` and ii) transitions to a state `Delta(e)(a)` if given the input `a: A`.
+Note how our definitions resemble the Brzozowski derivatives we previously encountered:

 ```
 ghost function Eps<A>(e: Exp): bool {